Visionary architect Kevin Roche is inducted into the Irish America Hall of Fame

 Roche hadn’t really planned on staying in America long-term, but an opportunity presented itself.
 He heard that the famous Eero Saarinen, son of Finnish architect Eliel Saarinen, was looking for apprentices.
 Jumping at the chance, Roche moved to Bloomfield Hills, MI, and began working with Saarinen on the General Motors Technical Center in nearby Warren.

 As Roche explained in his ’89 interview with Irish America, his work with Saarinen would be pivotal to the course of his career and to his own architectural philosophy which, inspired by Saarinen’s approach, became more humanist.
-After becoming the firm’s senior design associate in 1954, he worked closely with Saarinen on such projects as the St. Louis Arch, Washington, D.C.’s Dulles International Airport and the CBS headquarters in New York.
+After becoming the firm’s senior design associate in 1954, he worked closely with Saarinen on such projects as St. Louis Arch, Washington, D.C.’s Dulles International Airport, and the CBS headquarters in New York.

-Many of those projects were still under way in 1961 when Saarinen died suddenly, a week after a cancerous growth was discovered in his brain.
+Many of those projects were still underway in 1961 when Saarinen died suddenly, a week after a cancerous growth was discovered in his brain.
 Roche and John Dinkeloo, the head of production, were named the new partners of the firm, which was in the process of relocating to the East Coast at the time.
 They carried on, finishing Saarinen’s remaining projects before landing their first major commission as a team, the Oakland Museum in California.
 They started their own firm, Kevin Roche, John Dinkeloo and Associates in 1966.
 They worked fruitfully together on many prominent commissions that included the Ford Foundation headquarters in New York and the National Aquarium D.C., until Dinkeloo’s death in 1981.

 Since then, Roche has been the visionary behind such buildings as the Nations Bank Plaza – the tallest building in Atlanta – the Museum of Jewish Heritage in downtown Manhattan and its moving Holocaust Memorial, and New York University’s Kimmel Center for University Life.
 When told that I had recently been inside that very building, he asked “And were there students sitting on the steps?”
 There had been.
-“Well that’s what we wanted them to do.
+“Well, that’s what we wanted them to do.
 It’s funny how people actually love to sit on them.
-We got that at the Met too, people love to sit on those steps,” he said, referring to what are some of the most sat upon steps in all of New York City.
+We got that at the Met too, people love to sit on those steps,” he said, referring to what are some of the most sat-upon steps in all of New York City.

 His interest in that seemingly minute detail of how his design is being enjoyed, long after his part is essentially over, sums up one of the most interesting things about Roche’s work – the heightened awareness he has, whether he is designing a corporate complex or renovating a museum wing, for the way people move throughout a space, how they react to and interact with it.
 His buildings are modern and innovative, but his vision for them is inspired by the idea of community.

 “I’ve always been very much interested in the natural environment and the effect it has on our lives.
 In the architecture we try to always introduce that in some form or another.
-I think people like to establish a community, because humans need that.
+I think people like to establish a community because humans need that.
 I think they feel they need to belong to something.
 It’s the idea of the village.
 Not that I’d necessarily want to live in a village,” he quickly added.
 “That doesn’t always happen in a village, but that’s the idea.”

 Roche and his wife of 49 years, Jane (née Touhy) with whom he has five children and thirteen grandchildren, live in Connecticut, “in an old house surrounded by trees.”
-They spend many weekends in New York City, where the have “a little apartment and try to catch up on everything that’s going on.”
+They spend many weekends in New York City, where they have “a little apartment and try to catch up on everything that’s going on.”
 In the same way that he is adept at working in environments both natural and urban, Roche enjoys moving between the two.
 “Each one has its own virtues and its own advantages and I think that being able to move from one to the other is the ideal situation,” he said.

 His advice for aspiring young architects, though he knows they face a different time and different challenges than he did when he was starting out, is that “it comes down to a lot of luck, but one thing you’ve got to do is work, work, work.
 All my life I worked 6 or 7 days a week, 8 or 10 hours a day.
 You have to do that and keep at it.”